SanjanPiya/AppRTC-iOS/README.md

 - 2016-08-30 websocket stays online (audio too) when app goes in to background (when active video connection)
 - 2016-08-26 putting username and url into iphone setup
 - 2016-08-26 disable sound
-- 2016-08-16 user nandi configured in cente place e.g. AppRTC/ARTCVideoChatViewController.m
+- 2016-08-16 user nandi configured in <center></center> place e.g. AppRTC/ARTCVideoChatViewController.m
 - 2016-07-19 ios app can receive calls and answer calls
 - 2016-07-09 local video is displayed in app and in browser
 - 2016-07-08 creating local description and send it to server (call from to)